Jidoka: Meaning and Definition

 This allowed him to prevent multiple errors to be passed on.
 With a warning signal, also known as Andon, it became clear to the employees that they were to stop.

 What does Jidoka mean?
 In Japanese, it means ‘building quality into the process’.
-Jidoka is sometimes referred to as autonomation, like an automation with human intelligence.
+It is sometimes referred to as autonomation, like an automation with human intelligence.
 This is a mixture of automation and autonomy.
 The automatic stop (Andon) went on to become well-known within this method.

 Free of defects in Lean Manufacturing